 Thus, changes in the thyroid gland may start long before the symptoms of hormonal imbalances finally manifest.

 Hashimoto is a relatively rare disorder that affects the thyroid gland, which is primarily responsible for producing hormones within the body for the smooth functioning of different organs.
 With Hashimoto/Hypothyroidism, the thyroid gland becomes underactive.
 Statistics reveal that the disorder affects approximately 3 to 5 in every 10,000 individuals each year.[quote]Gluten can make Hashimoto’s Worst.
 Being on a gluten-free diet can “almost” reverse Hashimoto’s ~ Chris Kresser[/quote]

 It is also important to understand that this condition is more prevalent among middle-aged women.
 Female to male ratio for this condition is 20:1.
 This means women are 15 to 20 times more likely to suffer from this disease compared to men.
 As per the National Endocrine and Metabolic Diseases Information, this condition first appears in the age group of 40 to 60 years.

 What Causes Hashimoto-Hypothyroidism

 The thyroid gland is responsible for the production of two critical hormones –T3 and T4.
-These hormones are responsible for controlling metabolism of almost all cells within the body.
-TSH also called thyroid stimulating hormone is secreted by the pituitary gland and is responsible for the production of thyroid hormone.
+These hormones are responsible for controlling the metabolism of almost all cells within the body.
+TSH also called thyroid-stimulating hormone is secreted by the pituitary gland and is responsible for the production of thyroid hormone.